kirklong/ThreeBodyBot/README.md

   8. Time (from the Inception soundtrack) – Zimmer (piano cover and recording by me)

   9. [I Need a Ride (from The Expanse season 3 soundtrack) – Shorter](https://www.youtube.com/watch?v=sbWmzoL4FwM)

   10. Prelude in E Minor – Chopin (recorded by me)

   11. Nocturne in C# Minor (Posthumous) – Chopin (recorded by me)

   12. Battlestar Sonatica (from the Battlestar Galactica season 3 soundtrack) – McCreary (recorded by me)

   13. Rhapsody in Blue (solo piano version) – Gershwin (recorded by me)

   14. Passacaglia (from the Battlestar Galactica season 2 soundtrack) – McCreary (piano cover recorded by me)

   15. Prelude in G Minor – Rachmaninoff (recorded by me)

   16. Prelude in C# Minor – Rachmaninoff (recorded by me)

   17. The Shape of Things to Come (from the Battlestar Galactica season 2 soundtrack) – McCreary (piano cover recorded by me)

   18. Prelude in C Major – Bach (recorded by me)

   19. Liebestraum – Liszt (recorded by me)

   20. Where is My Mind – Pixies (piano cover by Maxence Cyrin, recorded by me)

   21. Lost (from The Expanse season 2 soundtrack) – Shorter (piano cover and recording by me)

   22. What Did You Do (from The Expanse season 2 soundtrack) – Shorter (piano cover and recording by me)

   23. [Waltz of the Flowers – Tchaikovsky](https://www.youtube.com/watch?v=QxHkLdQy5f0)

+  24. Memories of Green (from the Bladerunner soundtrack) – Evangelis (piano cover and recording by me, this one has two different sections recorded the bot randomly picks from)

 **Disclaimer:** Although I think this project justifiably falls under fair use (purely educational/no money involved/only short snippets used) I have attempted to contact everyone who might have a copyright issue with this anyways in the name of good faith – they have either not replied or granted permission for this limited use.
 I've also tried to record my own versions of all pieces used (when possible), putting my music minor to good use and hopefully further mitigating any copyright issues.
 That being said, if you are the copyright owner to any of these tracks (particularly the movie/TV ones) and you do not want them used in the animations I will happily remove them as an option for the bot at your request.